annamakarew/Portfolio/README.md

 ### What I'm Currently Up To

-🌱 I'm a strong believer in continuous learning, and I'm currently studying abroad in Rome, concentrating on Software Engineering.
-My current goal is to learn techniques and tools for optimizing code and architecture to improve the scalability and performance of applications.
+🌱 I'm currently in winter quarter of my 4th year at Cal Poly SLO.
+I am taking *Programming Languages*, *Intro to Computer Security*, *Ethics, Science, and Technology*, *Senior Project*, and *Politics and Religion in Itlaian Renaissance Art*.
+My current goal is to learn techniques and tools for securing code and computer architecture to improve the security of applications.

 ### Let's Connect!